uzhdag/pathpy/README.md

 `pathpy` is pure python code.
 It has no platform-specific dependencies and should thus work on all platforms. pathpy requires python 3.x.
 It builds on numpy and scipy.
 The latest release version 2.0 of pathpy can be installed by typing:

 `> pip install pathpy2`

+Please make sure that you use the pyPI name `pathpy2` as the package name `pathpy` is currently blocked.

 # Tutorial